 - The transducer can pivot up to 90 degrees in the bracket.
-Allow enough slack in the cable for this movement. - If you drill any holes, fill them with marine-grade silicone sealant. - Excess Cable: If there is excess cable that needs to be gathered at one location, dress the cable routed from both directions so that a single loop is left extending from the storage location.
+Allow enough slack in the cable for this movement. - If you drill any holes, fill them with marine-grade silicone sealant. - Excess Cable: If there is excess cable that needs to be gathered at one location, dress the cable routed from both extending from the storage location.
 Doubling the cable up from this point, form the cable into a coil.
 Storing excess cable using this method can reduce electronic interference.